-You have given your baby a gentle beginning – you learned his cues and held him when he wanted to be close to you; you offered him milk from your breasts not only because it was the optimum infant food but also a tender expression of your love for your little one; You enjoyed the special moments of closeness as he fell asleep in your arms; You ignored the critics who cautioned, ‘you will spoil him'.
-However, now the biddable baby in the bunny rug has become a toddler with attitude, you are wondering, have we created a discipline problem, after all?
+You have given your baby a gentle beginning; you learned his cues and held him when he wanted to be close to you; you offered him milk from your breasts; you enjoyed the special moments of closeness as he fell asleep in your arms; you ignored the critics who cautioned, ‘you will spoil him'.
+However, now the biddable baby in the bunny rug has become a toddler with attitude, and you are wondering, have we created a discipline problem, after all?

-There is so much confusion around the issue of discipline.
-And so much fear.
-Really, it is simple: the word discipline is derived from Latin ‘to teach'.
+There is so much confusion and fear around the issue of discipline.
+Really, it is simple: the word discipline is derived from Latin, ‘to teach'.
 Almost certainly, by not responding to a baby's cries, you will teach him not to cry.
-Almost certainly, you will also teach him there is no point reaching out to another human being – that he can't make a difference (to his discomfort/pain/hunger/thirst/loneliness), so what is the use of trying.
-Consider, how many adults do you know who live their lives believing – what is the use – I can't make a difference, anyway?
+Almost certainly, you will also teach him there is no point reaching out to another human being “ that he can't make a difference (to his discomfort/pain/hunger/thirst/loneliness), so what is the use of trying.
+Consider, how many adults do you know who live their lives believing “ what is the use “ I can't make a difference, anyway?
 This is learned helplessness.